 But we must admit that being in a dangerous situation where you’re struggling to light a fire by rubbing two rocks or building your own boat to cross the unmerciful ocean wouldn’t really be a good feeling.
 In fact, it’ll be more or less of a nightmare for most of us.
 And that’s why we prefer to watch all of that instead of actually experiencing it.
-And quite honestly, why would someone even think of getting themselves in a situation like that on purpose unless of course, you’re “Alexander Supertramp” or Bear Grylls?
 Let’s be honest, we wouldn’t survive a day without our privileged lifestyles.
-Having said that, it’s great to sit and watch survival movies and Netflix has got an incredible collection of them.
-So, here’s the list of really good survival movies on Netflix that are available to stream right now:
+With that said, it’s great to sit and watch survival movies, and Netflix has got an incredible collection of them.
+So, here’s the list of really good survival movies on Netflix that are available to stream right now!

 19. Circle (2015)

 ‘Circle’ is a psychological thriller set in a single location where fifty strangers find themselves arranged in two concentric circles in a room.
 The science-fiction movie is inspired by the 1957 drama ‘12 Angry Men.’
 The extraterrestrial experiment is a matter of life-and-death as people vaporize every two minutes or if they try to leave.

 The participants soon realize that they can vote to nudge the danger away from themselves.
 Although set against a fictional backdrop, the film does not skimp on the existential questions that we as human beings face.
 How we evaluate life when it comes down to the bare basics and our will to survive is captured with haunting accuracy.